Florida Drug Addiction

 In the meantime, too many are becoming trapped in their addictions, risking losing families, jobs, businesses and everything they own to this curse.
 Then need a way to recover drug-free lives.

-And that is what the Narconons of Florida offer.
-While many drug or alcohol rehabilitation programs offer more drugs to alleviate withdrawal pains or to lift one’s mood – still keeping the addict chained to another substance, no matter how legal – Florida’s Narconon drug and alcohol rehabilitation centers teach addicts how to build a new, entirely drug-free life.
-By the time they graduate, those who have gone through the Narconon programs in Florida know how to overcome their pasts as addicts.
+And that is what Narconon in Florida offers.
+While many drug or alcohol rehabilitation programs offer more drugs to alleviate withdrawal pains or to lift one’s mood – still keeping the addict chained to another substance, no matter how legal – Florida’s Narconon drug and alcohol rehabilitation center teaches addicts how to build a new, entirely drug-free life.
+By the time they graduate, those who have gone through the Narconon program know how to overcome their pasts as addicts.